 1. Bracing/Stabilization Skills: Standing Balance – Assistance with Reclining/Rising – Regaining Posture after a Fall.

 Dogs Helping Heroes acquires dogs from local shelters and rescue groups.
-We are proud to have successful working relationships with Humane Society of Oldham County, Tier Haven, Shamrock Foundation, and Southern Indiana Animal Rescue.
+We are proud to have successful working relationships with Humane Society of Oldham County, Tier Haven, Shamrock Foundation, Harrison County, and Southern Indiana Animal Rescue.
 These organizations are skilled in recognizing the traits that make a rescue dog a good candidate for service work, and have generously donated some wonderful dogs to our cause.

 Thank you for your interest in obtaining an assistant dog from Dogs Helping Heroes, Inc. (“DHH”).
 Among other things, DHH provides trained assistance dogs to Gold Star family members.
 DHH is not currently able to provide guide dogs to individuals who are legally blind or hearing impaired.